-Alaska State Official: Mr. Charles Swanton (nonvoting designee)
+Alaska State Official:

 3. Executive Director's Report - Chuck Tracy [mp3: 11-3-18am1@ 0:05:33]

 Mr. Tracy discussed the informational reports and special evening sessions at the meeting this week.
 The new public comment portal was discussed and welcomed comments both for and against the portal to make improvements.